M4dNation/gpm/README.md

 If you choose to make your configuration a **global configuration**, your configuration will be put for all other git project used with this system session.
 If you choose to make your configuration a **system configuration**, your configuration will be put for the entire system.
-If neither the global or the system configuration fits you for personal reasons, just answer "no" at both questions to make your configuration a **local configuration** for your project.
+If neither the global nor the system configuration fits you for personal reasons, just answer "no" at both questions to make your configuration a **local configuration** for your project.

 I personnaly use a **global configuration**, considerating I don't have to change my naming during my git usage, no matter the project I work on.